ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-pix32v5.rst

 The Pix32 v5 is comprised of a separate flight controller and carrier board which are connected by a 100pin connector.
 It is designed for those pilots who need a high power, flexible and customizable flight control system.

+Holybro offers two variations of the carrier board, including an ultra compact "Mini" version.

 Manufacturers can design  carrier boards to suit their specific needs.